Souleymane Doukara

-Souleymane Doukara (born 29 September 1991) is a professional footballer who plays as a striker or a winger for French club Aubagne and the Mauritania national team.
+Souleymane Doukara (born 29 September 1991) is a professional footballer who plays as a striker or a winger for the Mauritania national team.
 He is nicknamed Dudu or The Duke.
 Born in France, he plays for the Mauritania national team.

 Club career

 Early career

 Doukara was born in Meudon, Hauts-de-Seine.
 He started his professional career during the 2008–09 season, playing for Rovigo Calcio in the Lega Pro Seconda Divisione.
 Making his first team debut at the age of 16 he played seven games that season, without scoring goals.
 Doukara was scouted by AC Milan who had an option to sign him from Rovigo, he even played for their youth team on a trial spell during a youth tournament in Milan, but the club decided against signing him.
 His club participated in the 2009–10 Serie D season and Doukara had his first chance to play as a regular starter; at the end of the championship he had made 36 appearances.
 His form earned him a trial spell at Grasshopper Club Zürich in the Swiss Super League but he was unable to earn a contract.

 Prior to the 2011–12 Lega Pro season, Doukara was transferred to Seconda Divisione club Vibonese, in which he played 37 out of 42 league matches, scoring 13 goals.